fjwhittle/fjwhittle.github.io/_posts/2019-06-30--hashed-up-sequencing.markdown

 The first challenge for me this week was to go to the Wikipedia page, read what it was saying, and try to figure out exactly what the Van Eck sequence is.

-This was at 10pm and I'd spent all day learning to adapt to Fedora afer installing that on my new laptop (and discovering while trying to attach a NASalike via SSH to my existing workstation that I'd set up SSH to immediately launch a docker container that sandboxed my user into my home directory, thus
+This was at 10pm and I'd spent all day learning to adapt to Fedora after installing that on my new laptop (and discovering while trying to attach a NASalike via SSH to my existing workstation that I'd set up SSH to immediately launch a docker container that sandboxed my user into my home directory, thus